- Office 365 energises the traditional office suite with AI and Modern Workstream Collaboration

 “For decades, Microsoft’s tools have been at the very centre of almost all businesses,” he says, “but with the shift to Cloud-based, Office 365 applications, users now gain access to an array of modern tools, opening up new employee engagement opportunities”

 “Software is lit up by the real-time data feeds that the Cloud enables, drawing in useful, relevant content from across the organisation – files, conversations, documents, images, and video.”

-Tiaan Rossouw, Practice Lead for Office 365 at Intervate, says that with traditional installations of Microsoft software, users would have to buy the latest software on CDs, or (in the corporate setting) wait for their IT division to upgrade software in what was typically lengthy refresh cycles.
+Tiaan Rossouw, Practice Lead for Office 365, says that with traditional installations of Microsoft software, users would have to buy the latest software on CDs, or (in the corporate setting) wait for their IT division to upgrade software in what was typically lengthy refresh cycles.
 “Ultimately, software didn’t get upgraded for years.”

 “But with Office 365, users get the very latest updates from one of the world’s most pioneering technology giants.
 As fields like Artificial Intelligence (AI), Blockchain and Big Data develop in leaps and bounds, the latest from these new frontiers are automatically updated into the software stack,” adds Rossouw.

 With Office 365, all your documents and data are moved from one’s physical device or local server, into distributed Cloud-based servers, locked-down with the latest advances in cyber-security defences.
 “By automatically receiving the latest updates you always stay on top of emerging cyber-threats,” he explains.

 But he says that the biggest advantage to Office 365 is seen in the new ways that colleagues are now able to work.
 With Microsoft Teams, far more dynamic and fluid ways of interacting are unleashed, which is a boon to employee collaboration and creativity.